oracle-devrel/leagueoflegends-optimizer/hols/nn/intro/intro.md

 ![Bought Items](images/bought_items.jpg)

-This image represents the final functionality of the _live client model_, where we're able to use our already-trained ML model to make real-time predictions about our in-game performances.
+This image represents the final functionality of one of the two models we'll explore in this workshop, where we use our already-trained ML model to make __real-time__ predictions about our in-game performances.

 Here's a short 3-minute introductory video into League of Legends: